mgatelabs/ImageReaderApp/README.md

 This app sits in the background listening on port 8080 for the following commands:

+## Is it needed?

+Technically, the helper is not needed, but without the helper, it will take typically 2 seconds to grab the screen.
+With the helper, it can grab the screen in under 0.25 seconds.

 ## /setup
 Push configuration details over to the app
 * State & Screen details